simonebancora/Lizzy/docs/source/tutorials/anisotropy.rst

 Anisotropy
 ==========

-In this tutorial wil will explorer two key concepts: material anisotropy and material orientation.
+In this tutorial we will explore two key concepts: material anisotropy and material orientation.
 To do so, we will simulate the classic *Radial Infusion* experiment, with an anisotropic twist.
 Much of the workflow is identical to the :ref:`channel_flow` example, so all topics already encountered won't be repeated here.

 Copy the mesh file
 ------------------